Sheds, Garages, Barns & Prefab Buildings Across New England

 Snow Resistant

 Our arches are created with commercial-grade, high-quality steel that can be customized to accommodate extremely heavy snow loads in areas that experience frequent snow storms.
-Any of our models can accommodate these loads including the A-Model, S-Model, the classic Q-Model, and the X-Model which is the most popular for heavy snow.
-The X-Model has a 4:12 pitched roof, which makes it easier for heavy snow to slide right off.
-We also offer a C-Model that serves as the best carport in snowy climates.
+Any of our models can accommodate these loads, but the X-Model has a 4:12 pitched roof, which makes it easier for heavy snow to slide right off.

 Hurricane Resistant